 Me: I make you right, it’s far more classy to leave something to the imagination.
 I wish it’s a behaviour I could say I’ve never participated in.
 Ahem…

 Of course, I can only speak for myself, but if I had to answer based on my own personal experience – why do women dress provocatively? – I’d say it’s rooted in novelty and self-esteem, or lack thereof.

 I’d felt pretty invisible growing up; and then when I turned fifteen or so, I suddenly developed a cleavage which had no decent right to be appended to my frame.
 The attention came, and naturally I capitalised on it by wearing immodest clothes.
 This lasted for perhaps a couple of years.

 In hindsight, I’m quite sure that once the novelty of my new womanly figure had worn off, the plunge of my necklines was directly proportional to the degree of interest men showed me:

 Basically, the harder I thought I needed to try, the more I exposed my décolletage; conversely, the more attention I received, the more I covered up.

 I think this is relatively normal – and thankfully, with maturity, the behaviour tends to move towards classier wardrobe choices.
 (Usually) the more respectably a young lady conducts herself, the better the class of suitor she attracts; and so the cycle continues and improves.
 Or so we with daughters hope…

 As I seem to conclude in most of these posts, I think the onus is once again on us to educate; to foster, instil, and promote self-respect; to observe and guide when necessary or appropriate.

-Ultimately, to ensure our daughters’ own sense of dignity and pride flourish sufficiently, so they don’t feel a need to look to the opposite sex for validation.
+Ultimately, it’s our responsibility to ensure our daughters’ sense of dignity and pride flourish sufficiently that they don’t feel a need to look to the opposite sex for validation.